ike9000e/Classic-AltTab/readme.md

 	Q: How to close and disable this program?

-	A1:
+	A: Can be done by one of the following:
-		Click on its icon in the tray area and close the window.
+		* Use icon in the tray area to activate the window, then close it.
-  	A2:
-		Use mouse cursor to close the window.
+		* Use mouse cursor to close the window.
-	A3:
-		While in the main window, press control key and then the 'Q' key.
+		* While in the main window, press the 'Q' key for the option.

 Command Line Options